NAWMP Science Support Team

 The NSST consists of three national representatives appointed by the Plan Committee co-chairs; one technical representative from each of the joint ventures and flyway councils; and representatives from working groups and subcommittees of the NSST.

 Ad-hoc members may also be appointed by the Plan Committee co-chairs.
 The position of assistant vice chair rotates every 3 years (66.1KB).
-The Executive Committee (152.9KB) has general supervision of the NSST between its business meetings.

 Other committees with designated roles and tasks include: